torvalds/linux/Documentation/process/stable-kernel-rules.rst

 Once the patch is mainlined it will be applied to the stable tree without anything else needing to be done by the author or subsystem maintainer.

-To sent additional instructions to the stable team, use a shell-style inline comment to pass arbitrary or predefined notes:
+To send additional instructions to the stable team, use a shell-style inline comment to pass arbitrary or predefined notes:

 * Specify any additional patch prerequisites for cherry picking::